African Union suspends Guinea after military coup | DW | 10.09.2021

 The African Union (AU) said on Friday that it was suspending the Guinea's membership in the bloc after a military junta overthrew the government.

-The AU's department of Political Affairs Peace and Security has urged AU Chairperson Moussa Faki "to engage with shareholders in the region."
+The AU Department for Political Affairs, Peace and Security urged AU Commission Chairperson Moussa Faki "to engage with shareholders in the region."

+Guinea was one of the AU's founding members.
+The AU aims to achieve greater political integration on the continent and promotes human rights.

-The ruling junta, led by Colonel Marmady Doumbouya, took control of the West African country on Sunday and arrested President Alpha Conde.
+The ruling junta, led by Colonel Mamady Doumbouya, took control of the West African country on Sunday and arrested President Alpha Conde.
 Junta leaders have accused Conde of being corrupt.

+Guinea's military leaders have suspended the constitution and closed the country's borders.
+In addition, they have frozen government bank accounts to seize state assets.

 Guinea was also recently suspended from the Economic Community of West African States (ECOWAS) due to the coup.
-The 15-nation bloc has called for an "immediate return to constitutional order" in the country, with an ECOWAS delegation set to arrive in the country's capital, Conakry, on Friday to hold talks with the junta.
+The 15-nation bloc has called for an "immediate return to constitutional order" in the country, with an ECOWAS delegation having arrived in the country's capital, Conakry, on Friday to hold talks with the junta.

-In addition, UN Secretary General Antonio Guterres has condemned the ruling military junta and called for Conde's release.
+UN Secretary-General Antonio Guterres has condemned the ruling military junta and called for Conde's release.

 Conde, who came into office in 2010, was the country's first democratically-elected leader since independence from France in 1958.
-He won a third term last year in the 2020 presidential election, with the opposition deeming it fraudulent.
+He won a third term last year in the 2020 presidential election, with the opposition deeming it fraudulent and violent demonstrations taking place after the results.

 Although the country is rich in minerals such as bauxite, much of the population lives in poverty.